Hip and Knee Pain

 How can I decrease hip pain?

 Some of the same causes of hip pain can also affect knees, including arthritis and bursitis.
-In addition, sports injuries such as tearing your anterior cruciate ligament (ACL) can lead to severe knee pain, as can suddenly twisting your knee and tearing your meniscus.
+In addition, sports injuries such as tearing your anterior cruciate ligament (ACL) can lead to severe knee strain, as can suddenly twisting your knee and tearing your meniscus.

 “Loose body” is another knee pain cause; this involves bone or cartilage coming loose and getting in the way of joint movement.
 Finally, it’s not uncommon for a hip or foot problem to throw your knees out of alignment.